kamrik/IntroText/labs/lab_12_SQL_part2.md

 ## Step 2 - run some queries to get started
 Run each of the following SELECT queries.
-To execute the query on sqliteonline.com you can either press `Shift-Enter` on the keyboard or or click the green triangle `▶ Run` button at the top of the page.
+To execute the query on sqliteonline.com, you can either press `Shift-Enter` on the keyboard or click the green triangle `▶ Run` button at the top of the page.

-Observe the results for each query and try to understand it.
+Observe the results for each query and try to understand them.

 ```sql